msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{bmatrix}
 $$

-A **vector space** ($V$) defines a set of axioms (e.g., commutativity, associativity, etc.), and a set of vector operations (e.g., addition, multiplication, etc.) over a field (e.g., real numbers ($\mathbb{R}$)) in algebraic terms.
+A **vector space** (_V_) defines a set of axioms (e.g., commutativity, associativity, etc.), and a set of vector operations (e.g., addition, multiplication, etc.) over a field (e.g., real numbers ($\mathbb{R}$)) in algebraic terms.
 A Euclidean space satisfies all the axioms of a vector space over the real numbers.

-We can add or subtract a scalar ($c$) to or from a vector, or multiply or divide a vector by a scalar by simply applying this operation to each component of the vector.
+We can add or subtract a scalar (_c_) to or from a vector, or multiply or divide a vector by a scalar by simply applying this operation to each component of the vector.

 $$
 c\vec{a} = c